Updated on October 27, 2022 | 5 minute read

 Amazon also offers consumers a low price for their products.
 They couple this with fast, one-day delivery (even sometimes delivering in four hours, depending on locality), and often free delivery which streamlines the purchase process, leading to a better customer experience.

-All of this combined makes it easy to understand why Amazon is predicted to have 50% of the US market share for ecommerce retail in 2021.
+All of this combined explains why Amazon held 37.8% market share of online retail in the US as of June 2022.
 Thankfully, however, there are still ways for you to compete with this titan of online retail sales.

 Amazon will almost always have the lowest price for a product.
 As a smaller business, it isn’t going to be profitable considering trying to match their prices.
 Amazon can afford to have lower prices because of their high number of sales, but a small business will struggle to do this.